navkar/Predictions/README.md

 * Chemical generation of heat, flame less heating surfaces! (some thing of this sort)
 * VR will be fully in vogue.
 * Manifestation using molecules and atoms to create tangible products
-  - Awakening will be easier.
-Being happy will be easier.
+  - Awakening will become easier.
+  - Experiencing happiness will become easier.
   - Music era re-starts like the 1960-70s.

 #### 2027 - 2028 (Panopticon era :eyes:)